 Notice that all the famous Black historical figures you learned about took a risk.

 By taking that risk, they were able to secure a positive legacy for themselves and their children.
 They were also able to effect meaningful change.

 If you have a Black-owned business, you should absolutely look out for opportunities to grow during Black History Month.

 For example, you can pitch your business to us.
 She Boss Talk is holding a pitch competition for Black-owned businesses.
 We will be giving cash to four deserving businesses in the following way:

 - 4th place- $250

 We want you to tell us about your business by submitting a video and completing the entry form.
 Take a chance on yourself.
 You can read more about the guidelines and apply here.
-(Applications are now closed)
+(Applications are open)

 4. Give Back

 Giving back is always a welcoming idea.
 One way you can celebrate Black History Month year after year is by giving back.
 Helping someone else secure their legacy and future is always worthwhile.

 There are so many ways businesses or individuals can give back to the community.
 You could: